 Whenever I would thank him for his advice, he would always say, take it with a grain of salt.
 I’ve kind of adapted the same mentality.
 If someone wants my advice, I’ll give it.
 But in no way do I feel that makes them obligated to do exactly what I have told them I think would be best.
 A narcissist is incapable of taking that kind of approach to their advice or directions.
 We must follow it to the letter, or it is a personal rejection to them.
 Like there is something wrong with them and you automatically hate them.

-How to deal with a narcissist in your life:
+How to deal with a narcissist and their narcissistic behaviors in your life

-Set healthy boundaries.
-What are the goals in dealing with a narcissist?
+What are the goals in dealing with a narcissist and their narcissistic behaviors?
 Make a plan on how you want to set your boundaries and how you will enforce that.
 Do not set any boundaries unless you are willing to keep it, and stick with a follow through.
 You deserve to be taken seriously with your request for boundaries.
-But if you do not follow through, you will not be taken seriously and the narcissistic behavior will simply continue.
+But if you do not follow through, you will not be taken seriously and the narcissistic behaviors will simply continue.